-- (1) Property, plant and equipment is stated at cost, net of accumulated depreciation.
-Payroll and other costs that are direct incremental costs necessary to bring an asset to the condition of its intended use incurred during the construction and validation period of property, plant and equipment are capitalized to the cost of such assets. - (2) Depreciation is calculated utilizing the straight-line method over the estimated useful lives of the assets, from the date the assets are ready for their intended use, at the following annual rates:
+(1) Property, plant and equipment is stated at cost, net of accumulated depreciation.
+Payroll and other costs that are direct incremental costs necessary to bring an asset to the condition of its intended use incurred during the construction and validation period of property, plant and equipment are capitalized to the cost of such assets.

+(2) Depreciation is calculated utilizing the straight-line method over the estimated useful lives of the assets, from the date the assets are ready for their intended use, at the following annual rates:

 %

-Buildings 2.5 - 10
+Building 2.5 - 10

-Machinery and equipment 5 - 20 (mainly 10)
+Machinery and equipment 5 - 10

-Motor vehicles 15 - 20
+Motor vehicles 20

-Furniture, fixtures, office equipment and computer equipment 6 - 33 (mainly 20)
+Furniture, fixtures, office equipment and computer equipment 6 - 33